 Perhaps the most common export option is the Download Video, which will save a copy to your device.

-Note, you sadly cannot save an MP4 file type directly to your device (more on this below).
+Note, you cannot directly save an MP4 file to your device from VideoScribe Desktop (more on this below).

 Supported resolutions are 360p, 640p, 720p and 1080p.
 There is not an option to enter your own resolution.